What is Inflammatory Bowel Disease?

 Certainly, with IBD the diagnostic tests tend to be much more costly than the treatment.
 The problem is making sure there is enough confidence in the diagnosis of IBD that there will be no harm in skipping diagnostics.
 It is not unusual to take the work-up all the way through ultrasound and decide on treatment based on the information gained up to that point.

 If immunosuppressive drugs are used, it may be difficult to go back later and attempt a biopsy as the true diagnosis may become obscured by prior treatment.

 IBD continues to be a common cause of chronic intestinal distress in both humans and animals.
 Research for less invasive tests and for newer treatments is ongoing.

-This article dedicated to Junior DeLunior, my cat from 1984-2003, who had colitis due to inflammatory bowel disease and Helicobacter overgrowth.
+This article is dedicated to Junior DeLunior, my cat from 1984-2003, who had colitis due to inflammatory bowel disease and Helicobacter overgrowth.
 Assist-fed for three years.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.